-The Bureau of Planning and Sustainability recently release the Discussion Draft of the Naito Main Street / Ross Island Bridgehead Land Use Plan.
+In July 2022, the Bureau of Planning and Sustainability released the Discussion Draft of the Naito Main Street / Ross Island Bridgehead Land Use Plan.
 This draft plan includes potential comprehensive plan and zoning changes, changes to street classifications, and a vision for the future redevelopment of land currently occupied by obsolete transportation facilities.
 The plan was developed over several years (2018-21) with input from a variety of stakeholders.
 The project was made possible by a grant from Metro, which helped fund several planning initiatives in the Southwest Corridor.

 In June 2021, PBOT published a Conceptual Design Report outlining the preliminary design of the BPS Naito Parkway Main Street + Ross Island Bridgehead Project.
 The BPS document includes a set of complementary land use changes and other community development measures intended to shape the future development of the area around the west end of the Ross Island Bridge.

 Status of the Ross Island Bridgehead project